CHAPTER 184c

 History: P.A.
 15-134 effective July 1, 2015; P.A.
 19-121 replaced “July” with “January”, effective July 12, 2019.

 Sec.
 10-520b.
+(Note: This section is repealed, effective July 1, 2025.)
 Early childhood teacher credential.
 The Office of Early Childhood, upon receipt of a proper application and in a manner prescribed by the Commissioner of Early Childhood, shall issue an early childhood teacher credential to any person who holds (1) an associate degree with a concentration in early childhood education from an institution of higher education that is regionally accredited, provided such associate degree program is approved by (A) the Board of Regents for Higher Education or the Office of Higher Education, and (B) the Office of Early Childhood, or (2) a bachelor's degree with a concentration in early childhood education from an institution of higher education that is regionally accredited, provided such bachelor's degree program is approved by (A) the Board of Regents for Higher Education or Office of Higher Education, and (B) the Office of Early Childhood.
 For purposes of this section, “concentration in early childhood education” has the same meaning as provided in section 10-16p.

 (P.A.
 17-41, S. 2; P.A.
-22-100, S. 3.)
+22-100, S. 3; P.A.
+24-78, S. 41.)

 History: P.A.
 17-41 effective July 1, 2017; P.A.
 22-100 deleted provision re any early childhood teacher credential issued pursuant to Subdiv.
-(1) is valid until June 30, 2021, effective May 24, 2022.
+(1) is valid until June 30, 2021, effective May 24, 2022; P.A.
+24-78 repealed section, effective July 1, 2025.

 Sec.
 10-520c.
 Approval to work as head teacher or educational consultant.
 Suspension or revocation of approval. (a) Upon receipt of an application for approval to work as a head teacher or an educational consultant in a licensed child care center or group child care home, the Commissioner of Early Childhood shall issue such approval to any person who satisfies the requirements established by regulations adopted pursuant to section 19a-79.